-Memorial Library is the heart of learning on campus, offering materials for research, instruction and entertainment.
+Memorial Library is the heart of learning on campus, offering materials for research, instruction, entertainment, and the promotion of life-long learning.

-Memorial Library furnishes the campus community with access to over 63,000 books, DVDs and an extensive online periodical collection of journals and magazines.
-Its range of e-journals and e-books run into the thousands and continually expands in numbers.
+Memorial Library furnishes the campus community with access to books, DVDs, and an extensive online periodical collection of journals, newspapers, and magazines.
+Its range of e-journals and e-books run into the thousands and is continually updated and expanded upon.
 Library research guides and databases can be accessed by currently enrolled students here: kwu.libguides.com/home.
-Help is available from the KWU librarian in person and at mailto:library@kwu.edu.
+Help is available from the KWU librarian in person and at: library@kwu.edu.

-Memorial Library hosts the Albert Nelson Student Success Center and also has 30 networked computer stations on its first floor.
-Each unit gives users access to the internet, printers, the Memorial Library Online Catalog, the Kansas Library Catalog and numerous subscription databases, many of which provide the full-text of the journal and periodical articles.
-The first floor also offers current magazines and newspapers.
-The second floor houses the main book collection, a study room, various individual study spaces, and space for group work.
-The library offers interlibrary loan services, class reserve materials, a scanner, a microform/microfiche reader and face-to-face and virtual reference services.
-Library staff members provide information literacy instruction to individuals and classes upon request.
-Additionally, Memorial Library engages in resource-sharing relationships with libraries of all types across the United States.
+Memorial Library hosts monthly events, a coffee station, board games, puzzles, and more.
+Along with numerous networked computer stations, laptops are available for checkout.
+Each unit gives users access to the internet, printers, the Memorial Library Online Catalog, the Kansas Library Catalog, and numerous subscription databases, many of which provide full-text journal and periodical articles.
+Memorial Library also hosts the Albert Nelson Student Success Center on the first floor where students can find assistance from dedicated Student Success Coaches.
+The library's second floor houses the main physical book and reference collection, two study rooms, various individual study spaces, and space for group work.

+The library offers interlibrary loan services, class reserve materials such as textbooks, reserve laptops available for checkout, a scanner and copier, and face-to-face and virtual reference services.
+The Librarian provides information literacy instruction to individuals and classes upon request.
+Additionally, Memorial Library engages in resource-sharing relationships with libraries of all types across the United States and Canada.